 Now, there comes a time when the external wind element becomes unsettled.
 It powerfully moves through villages, towns, cities, regions, and even whole countries.
 There also comes a time in the last month of the hot season when people try to generate wind with fans or bellows, but even the tiny pieces of straw hanging from the edges of roofs don’t move.
 When this great external wind element itself, as vast and powerful as it is, can be clearly seen to be impermanent, subject to wearing away, and liable to dissolution and change, then what of this body, which is clung to by craving and lasts but a while?
 There can be no considering that as ‘I am this’ or ‘this is mine’ or ‘I am’.

 And if others insult, abuse, provoke, or harass a bhikkhu, he understands that this painful feeling has arisen from sensory contact and is dependent on it, not independent.
-He perceives contact, feeling, perception, intentional constructions, and consciousness as impermanent.
+He perceives contact, feeling, perception, intentional constructs, and consciousness as impermanent.
 His mind, focusing solely on the element as its object, acquires clarity, steadiness, and resolution.
 His mind, focusing solely on the element as its object, acquires clarity, steadiness, and resolution.

 Now, if others treat that bhikkhu with actions that are unwished for, undesired, and disagreeable, through contact with fists, clods, sticks, or knives, he understands thus: This body is subject to contact with fists, clods, sticks, and knives.
 But this has been said by the Blessed One in the ‘advice on the simile of the saw’”: “Bhikkhus, even if bandits were to savagely sever you limb by limb with a two-handled saw, anyone who would let his mind be overcome by hatred towards them would not be fulfilling my teaching.”
 Therefore, tireless energy shall be aroused in me, unwavering mindfulness established; my body shall be tranquil, without agitation; my mind collected and unified.
 Let contact with fists, clods, sticks, and knives now disturb this body, for this is indeed the teaching of the Buddhas being practiced by me.